-- Heat illness and injuries are significant threats to the health and operational effectiveness of Military Service Members and their units.
+- Heat illness and injuries are significant threats to the health and operational effectiveness of Service Members and their units.

 - Severe heat illness—in particular, heat stroke—may cause irreversible damage to the heart, lungs, kidneys, and liver, which could lead to cardiovascular disease (CVD), ischemic heart disease (IHD), chronic liver damage, and/or renal failure.